hackathon-in-a-box/example-hackathon-submission/README.md

 ![Isn't our app beautiful?!](screenshot.jpg)

+Our app is live at http://example.com/awesome-app-that-doesnt-exist.
+You can log in as the demo user "unicorns" with password "sartfarkles".
 You can also check out [this demo screencast](https://www.youtube.com/watch?v=dQw4w9WgXcQ) of our application on YouTube.

 ## Challenge and Approach